-Tuition rates vary according to the student’s residency and are determined at the time of acceptance.
-For additional information on determining your residency status, please visit the residency section on the website of USM’s Student Financial Services.
+Tuition rates for J.D. students vary according to the student’s residency and are determined at the time of acceptance.
+For additional information on determining your residency status, please visit the residency section on the University of Southern Maine’s website.

 Tuition Charges 2018-2019